OutpostPublications/Outpost-Contextly-Theme-Integration-Kit/README.md

 1. Open your theme in either your local Github editor or on the website.
 2. Download the Outpost ThemeStarterKit files and unzip them.
 3. Add these to your /partials folder.
 If doing this locally, copy the folder `partials/integrations` from the ThemeStarterKit to the folder `partials` in your theme.
 4. Open the outpost_api_key.hbs file.
 Go to your <a hre="https://admin.outpost.pub">Outpost Control Center</a>.
 Click the Account tab then go to Core Connections.
 Copy your Outpost API key.
 Replace "Sample_Outpost_API_Key" in the outpost_api_key.hbs file.
+Do this locally via a text editor, not via the online Github editor, which always adds a space somehow.
 Make sure there are no extra lines in the file.
 Then save your changes.
 5. Open the outpost_domain_name.hbs file.
 Go to your <a hre="https://admin.outpost.pub">Outpost Control Center</a>again.
 Click the tab Account then Core Connections.
 Copy your Outpost Domain Name.
 Replace "example" in the outpost_domain_name.hbs file.
+We also recommend doing this locally.
 Make sure there are no extra lines in the file.
 Then save your changes.
 6. Add the following code into your theme's `default.hbs` file right under {{ghost_foot}}

 ```